Contact us today for your Free Quote

 What are its symptoms?

-Before we dive in, it is important to note that it is normal to feel concern for alarming headlines about climate change.
-However, eco-anxiety can result in other symptoms.
+Before we dive in, it is important to note that it is normal to feel manageable concern about alarming climate news.
+However, eco-anxiety can result in further symptoms.

-Some of these symptoms of climate anxiety may vary depending on the person, some symptoms may include sleeplessness, headache, loss of appetite, or even panic attacks.
+Some of the symptoms of climate anxiety may vary depending on the person, some may include sleeplessness, headache, loss of appetite, or even panic attacks.
+Research suggests climate anxiety is becoming increasingly common, highlighting the need to understand this phenomenon better.
 Having said this, let’s look at some research to further understand the phenomenon.

 Climate anxiety research

-Climate anxiety research is booming.
-It only started to be studied extensively in the 2000s.
-We’ll delve into some of those findings in this section to discover more about its trends.
+Climate anxiety only started to be studied extensively in the 2000s.
+We will delve into some of those findings in this section to discover more about social attitudes and the implications of these trends in the workplace.

 How common is it in the UK?